-- 7.3 The Screening matrix took the approach of screening each policy individually, which is consistent with current guidance documents.
-The results from the HRA report for the presubmission version of the Herefordshire Core Strategy was also taking into consideration. - 7.4 Mitigation of some of the identified potential effects could be achieved through implementation of the other policies within the NDP which require good practice measures during and after construction phases, such as more efficient use of water, reduction in waste and encouragement of recycling.
-The provision and encouragement of use of more sustainable transport measures when improving the transport infrastructure, will also help to reduce car traffic around the parish and surrounding areas.
+7.3 The Screening matrix took the approach of screening each policy individually, which is consistent with current guidance documents.
+The results from the HRA report for the pre-submission version of the Herefordshire Core Strategy were also taken into consideration.

+7.4 Mitigation of some of the identified potential effects could be achieved through implementation of the other policies within the NDP which require good practice measures during and after construction phases, such as more efficient use of water, reduction in waste and encouragement of recycling.
+The provision and encouragement of use of more sustainable transport measures when improving the transport infrastructure will also help to reduce car traffic around the parish and surrounding areas.